Woman working on a laptop

 The Myers-Briggs Type Indicator is an assessment that helps people understand how they perceive the world and make decisions.
 There are 16 different types of MBTI Personalities, and the assessment helps people understand themselves, how other types perceive the world and make decisions, and how to interact with the other 15 personality types.

-In conclusion, the most important thing to know about workplace communication is that there is no “one-size-fits-all” approach.
+The most important thing to know about workplace communication is that there is no “one-size-fits-all” approach.
 As a Manager, you need to know your team’s styles and be able to adapt to their style so you can achieve the results you want.

 When you “meet people where they are” by communicating in a way that they can relate to and understand, you increase the chance they will get the message and be engaged in the discussion.
 The more engaged people are in the workplace, the more they will want to perform at a high level and help the organisation succeed.